Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/ViewContentBeneathTerrainSurface/README.md

 ## How it works

-1. Display an `Scene` in a `SceneView` which contains layers with underground features.
+1. Display a `Scene` in a `SceneView` which contains layers with underground features.
 2. To see underground, get the scene's base surface and set its opacity to a value between 0 and 1.
 2. To allow the camera to go underground, set the surface's navigation constraint to `NONE`.